Connect with others who understand.

 Your blood vessels are able to dilate (expand) and constrict (tighten) with the help of different enzymes, or chemical signals.
 These chemicals are released in response to different activities, like exercise or exposure to cold temperatures.
 Chemicals that expand blood vessels are known as vasodilators, while those that tighten blood vessels are known as vasoconstrictors.

 When your blood vessels expand or tighten, the amount of blood that can flow through them changes.
-These changes can affect blood pressure: It may increase when your blood vessels tighten and decrease when they expand.
+These changes can affect your blood pressure: It may increase when your blood vessels tighten and decrease when they expand.

 2. People With PAH Have Higher Endothelin Levels

 Research shows that people with PAH tend to have imbalances in the chemicals that help control blood vessel expansion and tightening.
 These include endothelin and the vasodilators prostacyclin and nitric oxide.
-Normally, there’s a fine balance of chemical concentrations in your blood vessels to help control blood pressure.
+Normally, there’s a delicate balance of chemical concentrations in your blood vessels to help control blood pressure.

 Elevated endothelin levels are seen in other health conditions, including: